Save on your Mortgage

 Some people just can't make any extra payments.
 Keep in mind that almost all mortgage contracts will permit you to make additional payments to your principal at any time.
 You can take advantage of this rule to pay down your mortgage principal when you get some extra money.

-Here's an example: several years after moving into your home, you get a larger than expected tax refund,a large inheritance, or a cash gift; , paying a few thousand dollars into your home's principal will significantly reduce the repayment period of your loan and save enormously on mortgage interest paid over the duration of the mortgage loan.
-Unless the loan is very large, even a few thousand dollars applied early in the loan period can produce huge benefits over the life of the loan.
+For example: several years after buying your home, you receive a very large tax refund,a large legacy, or a non-taxable cash gift; , paying a few thousand dollars into your home's principal will reduce the repayment period of your loan and save enormously on interest paid over the duration of the mortgage loan.
+For most loans, even this small amount, paid early enough in the mortgage, could offer big savings in interest and in the duration of the loan.

 Amortgage.com can walk you through the pitfalls of getting a mortgage.
 Give us a call: 7814920796.